aryanxk02/TFLiteCodeGenerator/README.md

 This repository offers a code generation tool designed to facilitate the creation of essential C++ code files necessary for deploying TensorFlow Lite models on Espressif micro-controllers.
 It caters specifically to the requirements of TensorFlow Lite Micro, enabling seamless integration of machine learning models into embedded systems.

-By utilizing this tool, developers can generate optimized C++ code that efficiently executes TensorFlow Lite models, empowering the deployment of machine learning capabilities on a wide range of microcontroller-based or embedded systems.
-This tool serves as a valuable asset for developers seeking to leverage the power of TensorFlow Lite in the realm of edge computing and IoT applications through Espressif Chipsets.
+By utilizing this tool, developers can generate C++ code that efficiently executes TensorFlow Lite models.
+This tool serves as a valuable asset for developers seeking to leverage the power of TensorFlow Lite for developing IoT applications through Espressif Chipsets.

 # Features

 - Converts TensorFlow Lite model files (.tflite) into C++ unsigned integer arrays storing hex values of .tflite models for efficient deployment on Espressif Chipsets.

-- Generates a micro mutable operation resolver based on the model, which enables runtime selection of various operations associated witht the model.
+- Generates a micro mutable op resolver based on the model, which extracts all the operations associated with the model.

 - Creates template code for the main function, simplifying the integration of TensorFlow Lite models into Espressif based real time microcontroller applications.

-- Supports customization as per developer's requirements through modifiable templates.

 # Usage